ivans-innovation-lab/my-company-documentation/chapter1/architecture-patterns-and-best-practices.md

 ![](/assets/MicroservicePatternLanguage.jpg)

-## Applying the architecture pattern language
+## The architecture pattern language

-The 'microservice' architecture pattern language consists of numerous groups of patterns.
-The value of a pattern language exceeds the sum of it’s individual patterns because it defines these relationships between the patterns:
+The architecture pattern language consists of numerous groups of patterns. **The value of a pattern language exceeds the sum of it’s individual patterns because it defines these relationships between the patterns:**

 * Predecessor – a predecessor pattern is a pattern that motivates the need for this pattern.
 For example, the Microservice Architecture pattern is the predecessor to the rest of the patterns in the pattern language except the monolithic architecture pattern.